Walking Versus Running: Which is Better for Your Health?

 If you're new to exercise or have underlying health conditions, walking may be a better starting point.
 As your fitness improves, you can gradually increase the intensity and duration of your workouts.

 The most important factor is to choose an activity that you enjoy.
 If you find walking more enjoyable and sustainable, stick with it.
-Either way, it’s probably not ideal to consider barefoot training when it comes to walking versus running.
+Either way, it’s probably not ideal to consider barefoot training when comparing walking to running.

 Combining Walking and Running